stackimpact/stackimpact-python/README.md

 #### How it works

 The StackImpact profiler agent is imported into a program and used as a normal package.
 When the program runs, various sampling profilers are started and stopped automatically by the agent and/or programmatically using the agent methods.
 The agent periodically reports recorded profiles and metrics to the StackImpact Dashboard.
-If an application has multiple processes, also referred to as workers, instances or nodes, only one or two processes will have active agents at any point of time.
+The agent can also operate in manual mode, which should be used in development only.

 #### Documentation